What Is Gyros?

 So know you know what it is, how to serve it, how to spell it, and maybe even how to sing it.
 Time to see how to make it also...

 To make a really good homemade Gyros that resembles the one we buy in a shop all you need is:

 - Let it soak for hours in the marinade.
-If you ever wondered why Gyros is so tasty than that’s the reason.
+If you ever wondered why Gyros is so tasty then that's the reason.

-Once you have marinaded Gyros and cooked it, cut it (the pancetta pieces) in half and then to long stripes (lengthwise).
+Once you have marinaded Gyros and cooked it, cut it (the pancetta pieces) in half and then into long strips (lengthwise).
 Add it back to the pan to soak any remaining juices until you are ready to wrap the Pita Gyros.